brendavvng/Capstone-3/README.md

 ## 🌐 Project Overview

-EasyShop is a basic e-commerce web application with:

-- 🗂️ Product listing and details
+Currently, the application supports:

-- 🔎 Product search and filtering
+- 🔍 Product browsing and searching
-- 🛒 Add to Cart functionality
-- ✅ Checkout system with validation
+- 🗂️ Viewing product details
-- 📁 Admin support for managing products
+- 📁 Browsing products by category
-- 🧩 Category browsing

 This project was built to demonstrate CRUD operations, API consumption using Postman and AJAX, database integration, and frontend rendering with HTML templates.